 • Holiday sprinkles

-• Optional: 1/2 - 1 teaspoon vegetable oil
+• 1/2 to 1 teaspoon vegetable oil optional

 Instructions

-• Set the candy canes on the tray -- two together to form hearts all over the tray.
+• Set the candy canes on the tray—two together to form hearts all over the tray.

-• If needed add the oil to slightly thin the chocolate.
+• If needed, add the oil to slightly thin the chocolate.
 Add very slowly and just if the chocolate is too thick.

 • Pour the chocolate into a plastic bag and snip off the tip with scissors.

 • Pipe the melted chocolate into the centers of the candy cane treats.
+Gently wiggle the candy canes to get the chocolate smooth.

 • Sprinkle immediately with sprinkles.